saltstack/salt/doc/ref/states/providers.rst

 manages :program:`sysvinit`-based services) will replace the :py:mod:`~salt.modules.systemd` module which is used by default on Arch Linux.

-However, if it is necessary to make this override for most or every service, it is better to just override the provider in the minion config file, as described :ref:`here <module-provider-override>`.
+This change only affects this one state though.
+If it is necessary to make this override for most or every service, it is better to just override the provider in the minion config file, as described :ref:`here <module-provider-override>`.

+Also, keep in mind that this only works for states with an identically-named virtual module (:py:mod:`~salt.states.pkg`, :py:mod:`~salt.states.service`, etc.).

 Arbitrary Module Redirects
 ==========================